 Stretching

 Don’t knock it until you’ve tried it!
-Find a guided stretching or yoga video on Youtube to follow along with (this is my favorite one), and try it.
+Find a guided stretching or yoga video on YouTube to follow along with (this is my favorite one), and try it.
 This works more cumulatively than as an emergency headache relief remedy.
-I have seen a lot of progress in my neck and shoulder mobility as a result of committing to spending 20-30 minutes 2-3 times a week stretching those ares, and the reduced tension is definitely a factor in reducing tension headaches.
+I have seen a lot of progress in my neck and shoulder mobility as a result of committing to spending 20-30 minutes 2-3 times a week stretching those areas, and the reduced tension is definitely a factor in reducing tension headaches.

 Massage

-I know, not everyone has access to a massage therapist 24/7, but even the most rudimentary neck and shoulder massage can be helpful, so don’t hesitate to ask you spouse to help you out – chances are he’d rather try than see you in pain and grumpy.
+I know not everyone has access to a massage therapist 24/7, but even the most rudimentary neck and shoulder massage can be helpful, so don’t hesitate to ask your spouse to help you out – chances are he’d rather try than see you in pain and grumpy.
 I like to have my husband rub Relaxation massage oil into my neck with the massage.
 It’s so well, relaxing!

-Natural headache remedies may not be quite as simple as popping a pill from a bottle, but the cumulative result of living a healthier life, is so incredibly worth it.
+Natural headache remedies may not be quite as simple as popping a pill from a bottle, but the cumulative result of living a healthier life is so incredibly worth it.

 Get Your Garden Cheat Sheets!